dicebear/dicebear/scripts/README.md

 ### cdn:stats

-[WIP] Outputs statistics from the CDN.
+Outputs statistics from the CDN.

 ### cdn:update